specCon18/YUNODOC3/README.md

 # YUNODOC3
-YUNODOC3 is a program to help developers doccument less by Turning DOC comments
+YUNODOC3 is a program to help developers doccument less by turning DOC comments

 ## Examples
-** comment like this is written in the users code:
+** comment like this is written in the users code: **

 #DOC VAR [VARIABLE HERE] TYP [VAR TYPE HERE] PUR [PURPOSE OF VARIABLE], into a doc table.

-** When yunodoc3 is ran against the file it converts that comment to this:
+** When yunodoc3 is ran against the file it converts that comment to this: **
 <pre>
 |-------------------|--------------|----------------------------------|
 |    ~Variables~    |    ~Type~    |    ~Purpose~                     |